 The XSAVE/XRSTOR save area extends the legacy 512-byte FXSAVE/FXRSTOR memory image to provide a compatible register state management environment as well as an upward migration path.
-The save area is architecturally defined to be extendable and enumerated by the sub-leaves of the CPUID.0DH leaf.
+The save area is architecturally defined to be extendable and enumerated by the sub-functions of CPUID Fn 0000_000Dh.
 Figure 11-2 shows the format of the XSAVE/XRSTOR area.